codeyousef/potfolio/README.md

 # Aethelframe Protocol Portfolio

 This project implements the Aethelframe Protocol portfolio website with the "Emergence" theme as detailed in the design specification.
-The project uses a modern tech stack with Next.js for the frontend and Strapi CMS for the backend, with PostgreSQL as the database.
+The project uses a modern tech stack with Next.js for the frontend and Django for the backend, with PostgreSQL as the database.

 ## Project Structure